 How to remove a caller

 You can easily remove any conference call participants at any time.
-However, only the person who started the conference call is permitted to use this feature.
+However, only the person who started the conference call can use this feature.
 If you accidentally remove anyone from your conference call, you can easily add them back or accept them as an incoming caller.

-- Tap the red "end" button next to the contact you would like to remove.
+- Tap the red “end” button next to the contact you want to remove.

 - If you do not see this screen or option during your conference call, it’s possible that your carrier or plan does not support this feature.

 How to add an incoming caller

 If someone you’ve invited to your conference misses the call, they can still attend your meeting if they call you back.
 Your iPhone will allow you to add incoming calls if you’re already participating in a conference call.
 To add more people to your call, please review the following steps:

 - Tap “Hold & Accept” on the bottom right of your screen when the person calls.

 - Once the caller has connected, tap the “merge calls” button on the bottom left of your screen.